sardok/aiogear/README.md

 ### Registered Function Calls

-Each function assigned to a particular job must accept a sole argument `JobInfo`, which is a custom data structure which represents the job.
+Each function assigned to a particular job must accept a sole argument `JobInfo`.
+It is a custom data structure which represents the job.
 E.g.:

 ```python
 JobInfo(handle='H:ev-ubuntu:38', function='sleep', uuid=None, reducer=None, workload='5')
 ```

 If needed, partial functions could be used for extra argument(s).
+The function, passed to `Worker` could be `(function, function_name)` pair.

 ```python
 async def sleep(loop, job_info):